ahmetcanisik/scripts/for-nodejs/README.md

 Run any script like below command;

 > [!IMPORTANT]
 > Please don't use pnpm, yarn or any package manager.
-Use npm or npx.
+Use zx.
 > Because this pm's(package managers) getting some permission errors.

 ```shell